 - Cortland (Cortland, NY)

 - New Paltz (New Paltz, NY)

 - Oneonta (Oneonta, NY)

 - Oswego (Oswego, NY)

 The Comprehensive Colleges of the State University of New York system (SUNY) invite applications for the PRODiG Pre/Post-Doctoral Fellowship.

-Eligible candidates for this two-year program include late-stage ABDs or post-docs who are underrepresented minorities faculty in general and women faculty of all races in STEM fields.
+Eligible candidates for this two-year program include late-stage ABDs or post-docs who are underrepresented minorities and/or women faculty of all races in STEM fields.

 The focus of the collaborative is to introduce early-career diverse faculty to opportunities at a comprehensive college, and will provide outstanding mentorship and support to increase future success and retention as faculty.
 The program will provide intentional support toward degree completion, teaching experience in the individual’s field of expertise, and faculty development at one of the SUNY comprehensive colleges.